Continuing our Sierra retrospective, we’ll now a take a look at the 1st title in Sierra’s most realistic series so far, Police Quest.

 But crime novels aren’t the only influences behind the game.
 As you’ll see while I boot this sucker:

-The intro is very reminiscent of the old Dragnet TV show (down to the police badge).
+The intro is very reminiscent of the old Dragnet TV show (down to the police badge on screen).
 In fact, the entire game plays as an interactive episode of a police drama series.

 You play as Sonny Bonds (named after Jim Walls’s own son), a young police officer in the fictional city of Lytton, California where there have been a surge of crime lately.